v5ma/selfawarenetworks/raynote12.md

 Information-Theoretic Parallels

-When the 'New (Fourth or Fifth?)
-Law of Thermodynamics' emphasizes signal dissipation, it implies that differences in thermodynamic properties carry information, and collisions/interaction steps process that information until a uniform (maximally entropic) state is reached.
+When ***Micah's New Law of Thermal Dynamics*** emphasizes signal dissipation, it implies that differences in thermodynamic properties carry information, and collisions/interaction steps process that information until a uniform (maximally entropic) state is reached.

 In neurons, differences in membrane potentials or oscillatory phases are the information.
 Each transmission step partially “resolves” or propagates those differences, effectively performing computations that integrate signals across the network.